Landlords Guide

 Legal Responsibilities

-• Fire Safety Labels: A furnished property must have fire-safe furniture and must carry the appropriate labels as per the The Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+• Fire Safety Labels: Any furnished property must comply with the Furniture and Furnishings (Fire) (Safety) Regulations 1988, ensuring all upholstered items meet required fire safety standards.

 Landlord Fees

-New Tenant Marketing & Letting: £500 per property
+New Tenant Marketing & Letting: £500 (inc VAT) per property

 Register With Us